junxit/us-congress-bills-113/metadata.md

 - 2013-04-15 — On motion to suspend the rules and pass the bill, as amended Agreed to by the Yeas and Nays: (2/3 required): 408 - 0 (Roll no. 103). (text: CR H1998)
 - 2013-04-15 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by the Yeas and Nays: (2/3 required): 408 - 0 (Roll no. 103).(text: CR H1998)
 - 2013-04-16 — Received in the Senate and Read twice and referred to the Committee on Homeland Security and Governmental Affairs.
+- 2013-07-31 — Committee on Homeland Security and Governmental Affairs.
+Ordered to be reported without amendment favorably.
+- 2013-12-17 — Committee on Homeland Security and Governmental Affairs.
+Reported by Senator Carper without amendment.
+With written report No. 113-128.
+- 2013-12-17 — Committee on Homeland Security and Governmental Affairs.
+Reported by Senator Carper without amendment.
+With written report No. 113-128.
+- 2013-12-17 — Placed on Senate Legislative Calendar under General Orders.
+Calendar No. 264.